sehrgutesoftware/laravel5-api/README.md

 ### v0.4.0
 - Introduce Plugins as a more flexible alternative to the old "hook methods"

+#### v0.4.1
+- Make plugins configurable
+- Add SearchFilter plugin

 ## Compatibility

-* Tested with Laravel 5.2 and 5.3
+* Tested with Laravel 5.2, 5.3 and 5.4
 * Works with PHP 5.4 upwards